-Many browsers contain features which can help users fill in webforms automatically.
-For example, they could prefill the user's address or contact details based on previously filled in forms.
+Many browsers contain features that can help users fill in web forms automatically.
+For example, they could prefill the user's address or contact details based on previously filled-in forms.
 Users can also set up their own autocomplete settings in a number of browsers.

 In consideration for these types of form respondents, autocomplete gives you the ability to hint to browsers which information should be filled into which fields in your form.
 You can even state that a particular field should not be prefilled with autocomplete.